-The Police Advisory Commission (PAC) takes complaints against police officers and sends them to the Philadelphia Police Department (PPD) Internal Affairs Division.
-Residents can file complaints against police directly with PPD, but PAC serves as an impartial intermediary.
+The Citizens Police Oversight Commission (CPOC) takes complaints against police officers and sends them to the Philadelphia Police Department (PPD) Internal Affairs Division.
+Residents can file complaints against police directly with PPD, but CPOC serves as an impartial intermediary.

-As a civilian oversight agency, PAC’s goal is to provide complainants with a safe space to air their grievances.
-PAC can also sit in on interviews with Internal Affairs at the complainant’s request or monitor investigations.
+As a civilian oversight agency, CPOC’s goal is to provide complainants with a safe space to air their grievances.
+CPOC can also sit in on interviews with Internal Affairs at the complainant’s request or monitor investigations.